Kampfgeschwader 26: Anti-shipping operations

-III./KG 26 suffered a number of redesignations and was reformed four times.
+III./KG 26 suffered a number of name changed and was reformed four times.
 The first formation was ended on 20 February 1940, after being formed for the first time on 1 November 1939.
 I./KG 26 was renamed K.Gr.
 26 on 20 February 1940.
 I./KG 26 was reformed on 20 February was a fresh formation for the second time.
 On 15 December 1941, the unit was renamed II./KG 100.
 That same day the third formation of III./KG 26 was made, with fresh personnel.
 In June 1942 the units was once again renamed, and its fourth formation was to continue until the disbanding of Kampfgeschwader 26 at the end of the war.

-III./KG 26 largely undertook Army support missions units 1942 when it operated various staffel as anti-shipping units in France and Norway.
+III./KG 26 largely undertook Army support missions in 1942 when it operated various staffeln as anti-shipping units in France and Norway.

 I./KG 26 left German occupied Norway in November 1942.
-The Gruppe was ordered to Grosseto to counter Operation Torch, the American landings in Morocco and Algeria on 8 November 1942.
+The Gruppe was ordered to Grosseto to counter Operation Torch, the Anglo-American landings in Morocco and Algeria on 8 November 1942.
 I./KG 26 attacked Allied shipping and lost 11 He 111s in November.
 On 22 December 1942, Ju 88s from III Gruppe, KG 26 torpedoed and damaged the British troopship Cameronia.
 Strikes were made all along the African coast.
 Allied air attacks cost the unit four aircraft on 8 February 1943 when the units base at Cagliari-Elmas, Sardinia was bombed.

 In July 1943 the unit also contested Operation Husky, the Allied invasion of Sicily.
 On 12 August the unit struck at Allied shipping in the western Mediterranean losing 10 machines for little result.
 On 8 September I./KG 26 attacked the Allied beaches at Salerno without success.
 In late August early September the unit moved to southern France at Salon-en-Provence.
 On 26 November 1943 the unit flew its last mission off North Africa.
-Until July 1944 I./KG 26 continued to fly anit-shipping missions off Anzio and western Italy.
+Until July 1944 I./KG 26 continued to fly anti-shipping missions off Anzio and western Italy.

 In July it relocated to Denmark to rearm with Junkers Ju 88A-4 aircraft.
 It formed a Einsatzstaffel which was ordered to pick up torpedoes from Flensburg for operations in the Crimea.
 However while en route, the unit ran into United States Army Air Force P-51 Mustangs and lost nine aircraft.
 I./KG 26 did convert onto the Ju 88, but owing to fuel shortages the unit was merged into I. and III./Kampfgeschwader 77 in early June.